temporalio/documentation/docs-src/java/how-to-use-a-custom-payload-codec-in-java.md

 **Create a custom Payload Codec**

-Create a custom implementation of [`PayloadCodec`](https://www.javadoc.io/static/io.temporal/temporal-sdk/1.18.1/io/temporal/payload/codec/PayloadCodec.html) and use it in [`CodecDataConverter`](https://www.javadoc.io/doc/io.temporal/temporal-sdk/latest/io/temporal/common/converter/CodecDataConverter.html)) to set a custom Data Converter.
+Create a custom implementation of [`PayloadCodec`](https://www.javadoc.io/doc/io.temporal/temporal-sdk/latest/io/temporal/payload/codec/PayloadCodec.html) and use it in [`CodecDataConverter`](https://www.javadoc.io/doc/io.temporal/temporal-sdk/latest/io/temporal/common/converter/CodecDataConverter.html) to set a custom Data Converter.

-The Payload Codec does byte-to-byte conversion and must be set with a Data Converter to do the conversion to bytes and values.
+The Payload Codec does byte-to-byte conversion and must be set with a Data Converter.

 Define custom encryption/compression logic in your `encode` method, and decryption/decompression logic in your `decode` method.